The racial disparities over who is returning to D.C. classrooms puts equity spotlight on reopening plan

 But many teachers and parents say the plan is not helping the students who need it the most and argue that bringing back 45 percent of the teacher workforce to serve 17 percent of students could make virtual classes worse for everyone.
 Some virtual learning classes sizes would grow to accommodate the smaller in-person classes needed to comply with health guidelines.
 Some teachers will now be teaching in-person classes while students at home log in to join.

-“The kids that I am most worried about, either their parents weren’t comfortable with them coming back or they didn’t respond,” Jessica Salute, a teacher at Stanton Elementary, a high-poverty school in Southeast Washington, said at a teachers union forum last week.
+“The kids that I am most worried about, either their parents weren’t comfortable with them coming back or they didn’t respond,” Jessica Salute, a teacher at a high-poverty school in Southeast Washington, said at a teachers union forum last week.

 Interviews with parents and education activists across the city show that the decision of whether to send a child to a classroom during a pandemic is deeply personal and complicated, reflecting disparate family circumstances.